debium/www/README.md

 [![Coverage Status](https://coveralls.io/repos/github/debium/www/badge.svg?branch=gh-pages)](https://coveralls.io/github/debium/www?branch=gh-pages)
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-#Where can I check out this wonderful repo in action?
-Surely, I don't have to clone it?
+#Where can I check out this wonder in action?
 You can check it out [Here](https://github.ethertyper.com)!
 However, if you need it on the go, you'd better clone it.
 Consider it as if the "gh-pages" branch was instead named "develop".
+The site is in rapid development in preparation of the Easter Update. :rabbit2: :egg: :rainbow:

 #Changes to site?
 Suggestions?
 Just click the button in the top right are labeled "Fork", make your changes, implement your ideas, and give me a pull request.
 Piece of cake.
 Please be aware that your changes are MIT License if you commit them to this repo.